FAQs

 • Healthcare providers (doctors, nurses, therapists, doulas, etc.) who are dealing with secondary trauma, burnout, or compassion fatigue

-• People who want stress-reduction tools & support in general or for their pregnancy, postpartum, or TTC (trying to conceive) journey
+• People who want body-based stress-reduction tools & support

 • People who have experienced reproductive / fertility / medical trauma who want to feel more resolution around those experiences